datastax/ruby-driver/CONTRIBUTING.md

 ##Pull Requests

 If you're able to fix a bug yourself, you can [fork the repository](https://help.github.com/articles/fork-a-repo/) and submit a [Pull Request](https://help.github.com/articles/using-pull-requests/) with the fix.

+## Contribution License Agreement

+To protect the community, all contributors are required to [sign the DataStax Contribution License Agreement](http://cla.datastax.com/).
+The process is completely electronic and should only take a few minutes.